 The Rene W. Wagenaar Students Bazaar

-The Bled eConference 2019 is about Humanizing Technology for a Sustainable Society.
+The Bled eConference 2022 will focus on digital restructuring and human (re)action.
 We are engaged in the fourth industrial and economical revolution made possible by paradigm-shifting digitization.
-Preceeded by major innovative steps like EDI, eBusiness, mBusiness, self-servicing, big data, Internet of Things and Blockchains, we continue to be in a digital transformation.
+Preceded by major innovative steps like EDI, eBusiness, mBusiness, self-servicing, big data, Internet of Things, and Blockchains, we continue to be in a digital transformation.

-We will focus on many aspects pertaining to the dawn of the Digital World as well as how to seize the numerous new opportunities it brings through research and business papers, panels, workshops and more.
-Further we will examine issues such as how organizations can benefit from digital innovations, how new businesses are created, but also from the perspective of the individual, including: the empowered (ageing) citizen, the entrepreneur, the patient, the consumer, the student, the lecturer and the employee.
+We focused on many aspects pertaining to the dawn of the Digital World as well as how to seize the numerous new opportunities it brings through research and business papers, panels, workshops, and more.
+Further, we examined issues such as how organizations can benefit from digital innovations, how new businesses are created, but also from the perspective of the individual, including the empowered (ageing) citizen, the entrepreneur, the patient, the consumer, the student, the lecturer, and the employee.

 - How does it work (e.g. show screenshots or mockups of the PoC that is being developed);

-- Trends (that have impact on the design or how the concept influences trends);
+- Trends (that have an impact on the design or how the concept influences trends);

 - Business Canvas (this will demonstrate the feasibility and sustainability of the concept);